GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Introduction

 \section{Introduction}

 Pattern-based analysis is a promising approach for exploring textual data in many tasks, such as authorship classification \cite{houvardas2006n}, relation extraction \cite{hearst-1992,peng2014generalizable} and argument mining \cite{madnani-etal-2012-identifying}.
 Patterns uncover prominent characteristics of the data which lead to interesting insights, helping humans proceed to the next steps (e.g., data pre-processing, setting model hyperparameters).
-In this paper, we implement and publicly release a Python library named \grasp{} after a supervised algorithm which learns expressive patterns characterizing linguistic phenomena \cite{shnarch-etal-2017-grasp}.
-To illustrate, examples 1--3 in Table \ref{tab:pattern_exmples} are all SMS spam messages from the dataset by \cite{almeida2011contributions}.
+In this paper, we implement and publicly release a Python library named \grasp{} after a supervised algorithm which learns expressive patterns (in the form of sequences of conjunctions of attributes) characterizing linguistic phenomena \cite{shnarch-etal-2017-grasp}.
+Apart from the usefulness of the web resource, this is the first public implementation of \grasp{}.
+To illustrate the richness of GrASP patterns, examples 1--3 in Table \ref{tab:pattern_exmples} are all SMS spam messages from the dataset by \newcite{almeida2011contributions}.
 While there is little word overlap between them, their commonality is apparent, even if hard to name.
-The \grasp{} algorithm can reveal an underlying structure which generalizes these three realizations of spams: a positive-sentiment word, closely followed by a determiner, and then by a proper noun.
+The \grasp{} algorithm can reveal an underlying structure which generalizes these three realizations of spams within a single pattern: a positive-sentiment word (represented by \texttt{SENTIMENT:pos}), closely followed by a determiner (represented by \texttt{POS:det}, where \texttt{POS} stands for `part of speech'), and then by a proper noun (represented by \texttt{POS:propn}).

-The input for the algorithm amounts to two sets of texts: in one (the positive set) the target phenomenon appears in all examples, and in the other (the negative set) it does not. \grasp{} looks for commonalities prominent within the texts of one set but not shared across the sets.
+The input for the algorithm amounts to two sets of texts: in one (the positive set) the target phenomenon appears in all examples (e.g., all are spam messages), and in the other (the negative set) it does not. \grasp{} looks for commonalities prominent within the texts of one set but not shared across the sets.
 To be able to recognize common aspects of texts, beyond their surface form realizations, all input tokens are augmented with a variety of linguistic attributes such as part-of-speech tags, named entity information, or pertinence to a lexicon (e.g., of sentiment words).
 Attributes are selected to maximize a score (by default their information gain about the label).
 Then, they are combined by a greedy algorithm to generate patterns which are most indicative either to the positive or the negative set.